Published On : April 30, 2020

 Tolver also says that people often don't do a thorough inventory of their skills.
 Doing so and searching for jobs by skill can also give you more roles to consider.
 For example, if you're a master at Excel spreadsheets, search for jobs that require Excel.
 This may expand your pool of jobs to those outside your industry that are seeking people with your skill set.

-With more than 36.4 million people that filed jobless claims as of May 9, it's critical to adopt strategies that will give you an edge over the competition.
+With more than 30 million U.S. workers currently jobless, it's critical to adopt strategies that will give you an edge over the competition.
 Here are some additional steps to take:

 Step 1 – Do your homework.